resbaz/spartan-hpc-docs/docs/managing_data.md

 Your projects directory is the best place to store research data while you're working on it.
 It's located at `/data/projects/<projectid>` for older projects, or `/data/cephfs/<projectid>` for newer ones.

 Others in your project can access it, and 500 GB of storage is available per project.
 If you need more than this, [get in touch](mailto:hpc-support@unimelb.edu.au) and we'll try to find a solution.
+In general 1 TB of project storage is available upon request, and up to 10 TB is possible if needed.
+Project storage beyond 10 TB will generally require some sort of co-investment, but this may be waived in some circumstances, particularly for high-value shared datasets.

 **Home Directory**